mpanning/tremor/README.md

 # tremor
 Python implementation of tremor modeling based on Julian (1994).
+All code is free to use under the GPLv3 license (see `LICENSE` file)

 The bulk of calculations are performed in the module `tremor.py`, while `tremor_test.py` calls the functions for a demonstration of the calculations.